brandonkhor/cse15l-lab-reports/lab1.md

 ---

-Using 'ls' with a file will just output the file name.
+Using `ls` with a file will just output the file name.

 ![Image](ss6.png)